HafenCity

 Hamburger Hafencity

-1. With an area of 157 hectares, HafenCity is one of the largest urban development projects in all of Europe.
+1. With 157 hectares, HafenCity is one of the largest urban development projects in all of Europe.

-2. The Elbphilharmonie was built directly on the old Kaispeicher A and was ceremoniously opened in 2017.
+2. The Elbphilharmonie was built directly on the old Kaispeicher A and was ceremonially opened in 2017.

-3. Approximately 7,000 new apartments are being constructed in HafenCity, where around 14,000 people are expected to live in the future.
+3. About 7,000 new apartments are being built in HafenCity, where approximately 14,000 people are expected to live in the future.

-4. About 45,000 jobs are planned, distributed across offices, retail, gastronomy, and public institutions.
+4. Approximately 45,000 jobs are planned, spread across offices, retail, gastronomy, and public facilities.

-5. About a quarter of the district consists of green spaces, including parks, promenades, and spacious squares by the water.
+5. About a quarter of the district consists of green spaces, including parks, promenades, and generous spaces by the water.

-6. In terms of sustainability, HafenCity relies on strict environmental standards and energy-efficient construction methods.
+6. In terms of sustainability, HafenCity focuses on strict environmental standards and energy-efficient construction.

-7. All buildings were constructed on so-called platforms to effectively protect them from flooding.
+7. All buildings have been constructed on so-called quays to protect them effectively from flooding.

 8. The cultural diversity is reflected in numerous museums, galleries, theaters, and event venues.

-9. HafenCity University is a specialized educational institution focused on urban development, architecture, and construction.
+9. HafenCity University is a specialized educational institution focusing on urban development, architecture, and construction.

-10. Connection to the city center is provided by the modern U-Bahn line U4, which runs through the middle of the district.
+10. Connectivity to the city center is provided by the modern U-Bahn line U4, which runs right through the district.

 There are child-friendly museums like Miniatur Wunderland and numerous playgrounds that make the district attractive for families.
-However, couples who just want to enjoy their time together will also find plenty to do.
-Why not visit one of the cozy cafés to wrap up a romantic stroll?
-A visit is especially worthwhile if you are culturally interested or an architecture lover: Places like the Elbphilharmonie and the International Maritime Museum invite you on a journey of discovery.
+However, couples who just want to enjoy their togetherness will also find plenty to appreciate.
+Be sure to visit one of the cozy cafés to wrap up your romantic stroll.
+A visit is particularly worthwhile if you are culturally interested or an architecture lover: places like the Elbphilharmonie and the International Maritime Museum invite you on a journey of knowledge.

 What is the entrance fee to HafenCity?

 The visit to HafenCity itself is free of charge.
-However, certain attractions may have admission fees:
+However, certain attractions may incur entrance fees:

 Attraction Admission Price